Fast, accurate, and system-specific variable-resolution modelling of proteins: Conclusions

 Here, we have tested the CANVAS model on two systems of very different size and conformational dynamics, namely the enzyme adenylate kinase and the therapeutic antibody pembrolizumab.
 To validate the model, we performed a comparison between properties extracted from the fully atomistic and the multiscale simulations, in terms of residue fluctuations, large-scale dynamics, solvent exposure, and electrostatic properties; in all cases, the CANVAS model results are in good agreement with the all-atom reference.

 The variable-resolution modelling approach presented here achieves two key goals: first, it demonstrates that a sensible modulation of the resolution can be employed to construct models of large molecules whose behaviour is the same of, or quantitatively consistent with, that of a reference all-atom model of the system; second, it enables the rapid, practical construction of tailored low-resolution models of such molecules with minimal information and no reference simulations.
-The possible applications of these models cover a broad spectrum; we here stress those that appear most promising to us, namely: exploration of the conformational space of molecules whose structure is known with low resolution only; characterisation of the structure-dynamics-function relation by means of the systematic modulation of the resolution throughout the structure; and efficient free energy calculations, employing an atomistic accuracy only in the active and allosteric sites.
-These applications, which involve the usage of the CANVAS model in combination with efficient simulation methods for the solvent (e.g. multi-timestepping \cite{humphreys1994multiple, krieger2015new}, implicit solvent \cite{onufriev2019generalized, chen2021machine}, or adaptive resolution simulation methods \cite{praprotnik2007adaptive, Donadio_PRL_2013-hadres_molliq, tarenzi2017open}) are currently under development, and pave the way to a novel approach to computer-aided molecular biochemistry.
+The possible applications of these models cover a broad spectrum; we here stress those that appear most promising to us, namely the exploration of the conformational space of molecules whose structure is known with low resolution only, or the characterisation of the structure-dynamics-function relation by means of the systematic modulation of the resolution throughout the structure.
+An additional future application is the efficient calculation of binding free energies, employing an atomistic accuracy only in the active and/or allosteric sites.
+The relevance of taking into account distant protein domains within the simulation setup has been proven in various cases, as e.g. specifically observed in the case of antigen-antibody binding affinities~\cite{knapp2017variable, tarenzi2021communication}; the possibility of keeping a simplified description of the vast majority of the molecule thus represents an advantage with respect to the alternative approach of simulating only the protein domain involved in the binding.
+In addition, we can expect that the impact on entropy due to the reduction of the number of degrees of freedom is similar, and therefore does not affect the result, if the aim is to compute relative binding free energy among a set of similar ligands, where the mapping of the protein is kept the same.
+All the abovementioned applications, which involve the usage of the CANVAS model in combination with efficient simulation methods for the solvent (e.g. multi-timestepping \cite{humphreys1994multiple, krieger2015new}, implicit solvent \cite{onufriev2019generalized, chen2021machine}, or adaptive resolution simulation methods \cite{praprotnik2007adaptive, Donadio_PRL_2013-hadres_molliq, tarenzi2017open}) are currently under development, and pave the way to a novel approach to computer-aided molecular biochemistry.